-We also generated % of our revenues in each of the nine months ended September 30, 2020 and 2019 and 8.8% and 5.2% of our revenues in the years ended December 31, 2019 and 2018, respectively, from services provided to NPI, such as development services.
+We also generated 8.3% and 8.5% of our revenues in the nine months ended September 30, 2020 and 2019, respectively, and 8.8% and 5.2% of our revenues in the years ended December 31, 2019 and 2018, respectively, from services provided to NPI, such as development services.
 In addition, we account for the financial results of NPI in our financial statements in accordance with the equity method.
 Although NPI's results of operations can materially impact our profit (loss), the results of operations of NPI are only reflected in one line item in our consolidated statements of comprehensive loss (Company's share in losses of Joint Venture) and our revenue and operating expenses do not reflect the results of operations of NPI.

-However, we have included the unaudited financial statements of NPI for the nine months ended September 30, 2020 and 2019 and years ended December 31, 2019 and 2018 in this prospectus.
+However, we have included the unaudited financial statements of NPI for the years ended December 31, 2019 and 2018 in this prospectus.
 In order to provide more visibility into the results of operations of NPI, we have also included under "- Results of Operations of NPI" below a discussion of the period to period comparison of NPI's results of operations.